Puto (food)

 Puto is a Filipino steamed rice cake, traditionally made from slightly fermented rice dough (galapong).
 It is eaten as is or as an accompaniment to a number of savoury dishes (most notably, dinuguan).
 Puto is also an umbrella term for various kinds of indigenous steamed cakes, including those made without rice.
 It is a sub-type of kakanin (rice cakes).

+History

+Puto derives from the puttu rice cakes in south of the Indian subcontinent which may have come via South Indian trade with the Malayosphere (as borrowed into Malay: ڤوتو putu before Philippine languages) reflected in many kinds of sweet rice cake bearing similar names in the Southeast Asian region such as the putu piring in Singapore; putu bambu of the Javanese; and the putu mayam, a local name for the idiyappam.

 Description

 Puto is made from rice soaked overnight to allow it to ferment slightly.
 Yeast may sometimes be added to aid this process.
 It is then ground (traditionally with stone mills) into a rice dough known as galapong.
 The mixture is then steamed.